Quarter midget racing: Statistics

-Quarter midgets have been around in one form or another since before World War II, There are three sanctioning bodies for quarter midgets, Quarter Midgets of America (QMA), the PowRi Quarter Midget Racing League and the United States Auto Club (USAC), with the USAC quarter-midget series now known as the NASCAR Youth Series.
+Quarter midgets have been around in one form or another since before World War II, with NASCAR Youth Series being the premier sanctioning body for quarter midgets in the United States (previously known as USAC25 under the sanction of USAC Racing).
+To join today, interested families can go to nascaryouth.com.
 There were over 4,000 quarter midget drivers in the United States in 2007.
 Many of today's most recognizable names in racing got their start in quarter midgets, including A. J. Foyt, Jeff Gordon, Sarah Fisher, Jimmy Vasser, Joey Logano, Brad Keselowski, Terry Labonte, and Bobby Labonte.